 The Northern (and Southern) Lights are manifestations of space weather that has its origin in the variability of the Sun's activity.
 Most auroras occur as a result of huge solar magnetic explosions (solar mass ejections and solar flares) that enhance the solar wind and solar radiation arriving at the Earth.
 The scales of the perturbations that follow (geomagnetic storms) vary from the size of the Earth's magnetotail (about 200 Earth radii) to the fine structure of the aurora (tens of meters) at 100-200 km height above the Earth's surface.

-As a student on the Master's degree programme in physics, you can choose one-year projects on a range of topics, for example:
+As a student on the Master's degree program in physics, you can choose one-year projects on a range of topics, for example:

 - Observations with EISCAT of phenomena in the upper polar atmosphere, e.g. ion instabilities, fine structures in the aurora, and space weather (dynamics).